What are the Skills SA Student Support Standards?

 Skills SA is committed to the wellbeing of all VET students undertaking subsidised training in South Australia.
 As a training provider delivering subsidised VET training, you play an important role in this space.
 It’s important you have support systems in place that students know about and can access whenever they need them.

-There are six Skills SA student support standards you need to meet.
-Each standard is explained in more detail below.
+There are six Skills SA Student Support Standards you need to meet.
+Each Standard is explained in more detail below.

 Student Support Standards